Deutsch Intern

 • Human Geographies of Water (Seminar)

 I currently have capacity to supervise bachelor's theses.
 Please contact me by email if you would like to write your thesis under my supervision.
+Feel free to share your ideas.

 Economic geography